 Cheyenne Mountain State Park

-Sitting at the base of the mountains just west of Fort Carson and only 8 miles from downtown Colorado Springs is the closest state park on our list and the only state park in El Paso County, Cheyenne Mountain State Park.
-Founded in 2006 and having expanded since then, the park now offers over 27 miles of trails that range from under a mile in length with little elevation gain to much longer and more demanding treks.
+Sitting at the base of the mountains just west of Fort Carson and only 8 miles from Downtown Colorado Springs is the closest state park on our list and the only state park in El Paso County, Cheyenne Mountain State Park.
+Founded in 2006 and has expanded since then, the park now offers over 27 miles of trails that range from under a mile in length with little elevation gain to much longer and more demanding treks.

 The park also boasts an archery range and dozens of picnic tables for those looking to take in the outdoors without exploring the hiking trails.
 Camping is excellent here, offering both RV and walk-in tent sites in the shadow of Cheyenne Mountain.

 Just west of Pike’s Peak sits the next park on our list, Mueller State Park.
 This one features an extensive network of over 44 miles of trails ripe for exploring by hikers, mountain bikers, and horse riders.

 The trails surround a large and well-maintained campground, which includes 22 sites designated as walk-in tent sites along with over 100 other campsites designed for RV or car camping.
 Campers are well provided for, and arguably even pampered, with water hydrants, restrooms, dumpsters, and electrical outlets all provided.

 A small stocked fishing pond sits adjacent to the campground and several other fishing ponds lay within a short hike.
 Being so close to the much more well-known Pike’s Peak means the park is often overlooked and can make for a wonderfully serene getaway.